jclevine/music_rating_instructions/README.md

 7. Select `/ext_sd/music` directory and `Copy`.

 Listen, rate, and enjoy!

+# Import to iTunes
+1. Attach HD to Windows machine.
+2. Open `M:\` to verify it's attached.
+3. Open iTunes.
+4. Add new folder to iTunes.

 # Export Playlists to Be iTunes-Friendly
 1. Rocket Music -> Settings -> My Library -> Export Playlists